UTA Full Service Card – card security comes first

-- Never leave your UTA Service Card unattended in your vehicle or somewhere in your company building.
+- Never leave the card unattended in the vehicle or in the company premises.

-- Always memorise your PIN code and never keep it together with your service card.
+- Memorise the PIN code and never store it together with the card.

-- Always report any loss or theft of a service card immediately.
+- Always report the loss of your fuel card to UTA immediately.

-This is how to block your service card:
+This is how you to block your card:

 call freephone number: 00800 – 88 226 226